 24. Lookout Creek

 Note: As fate would have it, the Lookout Fire burned over the entirety of the Lookout Creek Old-Growth Trail in the summer of 2023.
 The fire was ignited by lightning in the middle of the largest intact block of lower- and mid-elevation old growth for many miles around.
-Much of the fire was a surface fire that killed understory and midstory trees interspersed with individual trees and small patches where fire torched into the upper canopy.
+Much of the fire was a surface fire that killed mostly understory and midstory trees interspersed with small patches where fire torched into the upper canopy.
 Larger thin-barked trees, such as western hemlock, western redcedar and Pacific silver fir were also killed from the surface fire.
 High winds briefly blew the fire into and through the old-forest canopy on two different days and severely burned large areas of old growth leaving few live trees remaining.
 Sadly, this includes the upper half of the trail.
-Exact ground conditions over most of the trail are unknown at this time, and the trail is closed.
-However, it is likely that only thick-barked Douglas-fir were able to survive the fire over portions of the lower half of the trail, and this hike can no longer be considered old growth.
+It is likely that only thick-barked Douglas-fir were able to survive the fire over portions of the lower half of the trail, and this hike can no longer be considered old growth.
+The trail is still closed to public use.

 Summary